Mailed pipe bomb suspect Cesar Sayoc expected to plead guilty in New York

 Related: Police release video of encounter with pipe bomb suspect Cesar Sayoc in Florida

 Other evidence includes online searches Sayoc did on his laptop and cellphone for addresses and photos of some of his intended targets, which included former President Barack Obama, former Secretary of State Hillary Clinton, former Vice President Joe Biden, California Sen. Kamala Harris and New Jersey Sen. Cory Booker.
-Packages were also mailed to CNN in New York and Atlanta.
+Packages were also mailed to CNN in New York and Atlanta which triggered evacuations.

+Investigators say his fingerprints and DNA were found on some of the bombs.

+The hearing is set for 4 p.m.
+Depending on what happens in court, his trial set for July may no longer be necessary.

 RELATED: Who are the targets of the suspected pipe bomb packages